PageDAO/PageDAO-DocSite/community/zombieverse.md

 No sooner had the three stood and motioned back away from the portal, the hand swiped.
 It was close enough to snag Chris’s hoodie and enough motivation for him to leap backwards, almost knocking Charlie down this time.

-The room there were in was darkly, large and cavernous.
+The room they were in was darkly, large and cavernous.
 A faint cool damp breeze passed across their cheeks.
 Charlie's trekking instincts kicked in fuelled by renewed adrenaline.

 “Follow that breeze!”
 “It’s damp, which means there is water nearby”

 The three launched themselves forward along a narrow path.
 Their forward sight was reduced.
 They used their hands to feel their way along a wall.
 This wall became a tunnel.
 The tunnel was moist to the touch: sparkly as a distant ray of light bounced upon it.

 The sound of rushing water could be heard.
 The mouth of the tunnel gave way to bright light and bright blue sky.
 As they emerged, the halted abruptly.
 The was no more ground.
 The entrance ended where a sheer cliff face below began.
-In front of them was a what appeared to be a cascading water fall on either side of the path ahead…but there was no path.
+In front of them was a what appeared to be a cascading water fall on either side of the path ahead… but there was no path.
 It was as if the water appeared from mid air down into a never ending distance.
-They could a shiny gate on the far side.
+They could see a shiny gate on the far side.

 “Holy….!
 There is nothing here!
 How are supposed to get to the other side?”
 Charlie mused.

-“Damned if I know” Emily replied “…but we’d best thing of something..fast!!”
+“Damn if I know” Emily replied “…but we’d best think of something..fast!!”
 She wheeled around and gestured in the direction they had come from.
-A gut wrenching roar emanated from the tunnels mouth. seismic foot steps could be heard gathering pace.
+A gut wrenching roar emanated from the tunnels mouth.
+Seismic foot steps could be heard gathering pace.
 Time was short.

 “SPLIT UP IN DIFFERENT DIRECTIONS!’
 Charlie yelled.
 “…and go where?
 Replied Emily. “ That ogre is looking for a toothpick.
 Track and field was never my strength, remember?
 I don’t run and I swear it can smell me the most!”
-She had faced demons, orcs and fifth level mages countless times in her time playing Dungeons ’n’ Dragons for many years…as a board game.
-The closet thing she had ever faced to an ogre in her short life had been on the big screen during a marathon movie night.
+She had faced demons, orcs and fifth level mages countless times in her time playing Dungeons ’n’ Dragons for many years… as a board game.
+The closest thing she had ever faced to an ogre in her short life had been on the big screen during a marathon movie night.

 Chris paused for a moment.
 As adventurous as he had been growing up, nothing had prepared him for battle with the undead, not least a house-shaped ogre with breathe could make steel buckle.
-“I’ll keep shouting to draw its attention.
+“I’ll keep shouting to draw its attention."

 “..you go left!
 Chris, you go right.
 I’ll stand here.
 Press up against the ledge.
 “I have an idea…”